tivie001/tivie001/README.md

 > “The world is full of lonely people afraid to make the first move.”
 > -Greenbook

-Hello, I'm Tyler, a Web Developer, Creator, and UX Designer based out of Utah — I create and design websites for all of your needs, dreams, & all in-between.
+Hello, I'm Tyler, a Web Developer out of Utah — I create and design websites for all of your needs, dreams, & all in-between.
 I have than 5 years of experience creating websites, developing software, and working with clientele to structure a site specific to their needs without compromising usability & multi-device support.
 Check out my portfolio here on GitHub and my website: http://iviedesigns.com/

 <!--